PRODHOSH/prodhosh-cs50x/pset1/notes.md

 # pset1 Notes

-## Topics Learned
+## What I Learned
-- Basic C syntax
+- Basics of C syntax: functions, header files, compilation
-- Functions and return values
+- Using `printf`, variables, data types, and operators
+- Getting user input with CS50’s `get_int`, `get_string`, etc.
-- Conditionals and loops
+- Using loops (`for`, `while`) to repeat actions
+- Conditionals (`if`, `else if`, `else`) to control logic flow
+- Understanding how programs execute step-by-step
-- Getting user input using `get_int` and `get_string`
+- How to debug using `printf` and careful reasoning
-- Working with integers and ASCII characters

-## Programs in this pset
+## My C Programs

-- `hello.c`: printing output with variables
-- `mario.c`: nested loops for patterns
-- `cash.c`: greedy algorithm for coin change
-- `credit.c`: Luhn's algorithm and card validation
+### **Hello**
+A simple program that prints text using `printf`.
+**Concepts practiced:** syntax, strings, compilation, output formatting.

+### **Mario (Less/More)**
+Programs that print left-aligned or pyramid-style blocks using loops.
+**Concepts practiced:** nested loops, user input validation, printing patterns, logic flow.

+### **Cash**
+A greedy algorithm that calculates the minimum number of coins for a given amount of change.
+**Concepts practiced:** loops, integer division, modulo operations, algorithmic thinking.

+### **Credit**
+A program that validates credit card numbers using Luhn’s algorithm.
+**Concepts practiced:** long integers, digit extraction, loops, math logic, conditionals.

-## Key Challenges
+## Challenges Faced
+- Handling invalid user input and repeating prompts until correct
-- Understanding nested loops for the Mario problem
+- Understanding how nested loops work in Mario
-- Implementing the greedy algorithm correctly
+- Extracting digits one-by-one for Luhn’s algorithm
+- Managing integer vs. floating-point issues in Cash
-- Breaking down Luhn's algorithm step-by-step
+- Breaking problems into small logical steps

-## What I found useful
-- Dry-running logic before coding
+## Concepts Explored
+- Data types: `int`, `long`, `string`
+- Loop structures and patterns
+- Condition checking and branching
+- Greedy algorithms and mathematical reasoning
+- Modular arithmetic for digit operations
-- Using modular functions for readability
+- Code readability and structure

+## Key Takeaways
+- Small, well-structured steps make complex programs easier
+- Loops and conditions form the backbone of programming logic
+- Algorithms matter even in simple problems
+- Debugging is part of the learning process